@tuleap/tlp-fetch suffers from several API design issues:

 - it should return a

-from neverthrow.
+ResultAsync from neverthrow.
 It allows to easily distinguish "success" and "failure" cases.
 The return type makes it clear that the operation can fail.
-Programming mistakes keep throwing TypeErrors
+Programming mistakes keep throwing TypeErrors, but they should pop up normally in the console (and make the program crash) as try/catch blocks become unnecessary with ResultAsync.

 - it should not allow setting